oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 ```

 To solve this task, we created ElementItem classes, that **store  model data as array**.
-The object of ElementItem class allows you to get cached values from array in  same way you would when getting data from model object.
+Object of ElementItem class allows you to get cached values from array in  same way you would when getting data from model object.

-For example:
 ```php
 //Get product name from model object
 $obProduct = Product::find(1);